Ayush2212/RickAndMortyAPIProject/README.md

 npm install
 ng serve
 after this a localhost will be generated
+Things done : hompage containing characters , Paginated and search box is provided, meaningful varriables Things yet to be completed : commenting the codes
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.